growilabs/growi-docs/docs/en/admin-guide/management-cookbook/plugins.md

 ::: warning

-If you install the plugin again using the same repository URL, the plugin will be overwritten.
+If a plugin is already installed, reinstalling it from the same repository will overwrite the existing plugin.
-Also, if the URL is the same even if the branch is different, the plugin will be overwritten.
+Also, even if the branches are different, if the repositories are the same, the plugin will be overwritten.
 :::

 ## Plugin Card